MGEdata/electrocatalysis-ML/README.md

 # Contact

-The data can are offered by wangxx: <wang@bcc.ac.cn>
+The data can be offered by wangxx: <wang@bcc.ac.cn>